HystericLamp/CYOA-app/README.md

 # 📁 Cyoa App

-_A brief one-liner describing your project._
+_An app that builds a story spontaneously_

-> Example: A full-stack portfolio web app showcasing my projects, built with React, Express, and a REST API.
+> A full-stack web app built with React/Tailwind and Express/REST.
+Create and build your own story with spontaneous story generation with OpenAI.

 ---